MaterializeInc/materialize/doc/user/content/sql/create-source/webhook.md

 * Maximum size of the request body is `2MB`.
 Requests larger than this will fail with 413 Payload Too Large.
 * Maximum number of concurrent connections is 100, across all webhook sources.
 Trying to connect when the server is at the maximum will return 429 Too Many Requests.
-* Requests that contain a header name specified more than one, will be rejected with 401 Unauthorized.
+* Requests that contain a header name specified more than once will be rejected with 401 Unauthorized.